 The Museum of Ceramics, 400 East Fifth Street, East Liverpool, Ohio 43920 Telephone: 330-386-6001 or 800-600-7180 ~ Email

-The Museum of Ceramics Foundation is pleased to announce that by January 2014 (if not sooner) we will welcome visitors to our new ACCESS?
-ALL RIGHT! addition.
-Then we will finally have an elevator and an accessible restroom, after thirty-three years of only partial access.
-The short term bad news is that until the ACCESS?
-ALL RIGHT! project is finished, the Museum of Ceramics is inaccessible; there is currently no wheelchair access into the museum.
-We apologize for this short-term inconvenience, and look forward to welcoming you and your friends and family once we finish our project.
-If you had hoped to visit during this time, then do send an email with the number of people in your party to Sarah W. Vodrey at MuseumOfCeramics@gmail.com to receive a special get in free coupon for later.
+The Museum of Ceramics Foundation is pleased to announce that by May 2015 we will welcome visitors to our new ACCESS?
+ALL RIGHT! addition, which will contain an elevator and an accessible restroom, after thirty-three years of only partial access.
+We will also have air conditioning in the entire building for the first time.
+Until the project is finished, there will be no wheelchair access into the museum.
+We apologize for this inconvenience, and look forward to welcoming you and your friends and family once we finish our project.